MaideAkdede/brick-breaker-mmi/README.md

-# A sort of Space Invaders
+# Brick Breaker
-> with bullet and bricks
+> with random colored bricks and a ball
 ***

 ![Screenshot of the game](ss.png)